wysher/svelte-overlay/README.md

 - if content has not enough space on one side it will try to render on other side.
 For instance if position is set to `top-left` and there's no room on top position will be set to `bottom-left`.
 This feature listens to window resize event
 - may be open/closed on every trigger and content event or from outside
 - you decide how trigger and content looks
-- may be closed on click outside
+- may be closed on click outside, window keydown, or body scroll
-- may be closed on keydown
 - may update position on scroll
 - dispatches toggle event when open state changed